OpCheck/PerformanceMarkers.NET/README.md

 	RanksApp [total: 164,655.4 ms; hidden: 2.0].

 This line tells us that the 'RanksApp' took a total of 164,655.4 ms to run - about 165 seconds, and that there was 2.0 ms of hidden processing time.  **Hidden processing time** is the difference between a parent activity's total time and the sum of its child activity total times.
+This is processing time that was not accounted for by your markers - and you generally want this to be a very low, negligible number.

 		+ MaxRankIdQuery [count: 1; total: 155.0 ms]
 		+ AllCompaniesQuery [count: 1; total: 2,058.1 ms]